Charges for man who sold Las Vegas gunman Stephen Paddock ammunition

 ‘PERSON OF INTEREST’ IN LAS VEGAS MASSACRE IDENTIFIED FROM COURT RECORDS

-During a Friday news conference, Haig, who works as an aerospace engineer and has sold ammunition as a hobby for the last 25 years, said he met Paddock at a gun show in Phoenix weeks before the shooting occurred and didn’t notice anything suspicious when he sold him the bullets.
+During a Friday news conference, Haig, who works as an aerospace engineer and has sold ammunition as a hobby for the last 25 years, said he didn't notice anything suspicious when he sold Paddock the bullets.
+Haig reportedly met Paddock at a gun show in Phoenix weeks before the shooting occurred.

 Haig said he ultimately sold Paddock 720 rounds of ammunition.